 All Library locations will be closed on Mon, May25 in honor of Memorial Day.
-We will re-open for regular hours on Fri, Dec 26.
+We will re-open for regular hours on Tues, May 26.
 Looking for something to read, watch, or listen to?
 Explore our download and streaming resources and share with friends.

 Now you’ll be able to stream movies, tv episodes, audiobooks, and music for FREE using your PPL library card.
 HOOPLA is a division of Midwest Tape, a trusted name in the library world of audiotapes, movies and music.
 We selected their product for ease of use and the breadth of their content.